 Introduces theoretical and evidence-based approaches in nursing education.
 Pedagogical methods are explored to develop student thinking, clinical competence and professional behavior.
 Teaching strategies geared toward culturally and demographically diverse learner populations are integrated.
 Explores the role of nursing faculty in a variety of settings and prepares educators for integration of technology in teaching across the curriculum.

-NUR 642: Teaching Strategies in Nursing: Practicum (3 credits)
+NUR 643: Applications of Advanced Nursing Strategies: Practicum (3 credits)